drycc-addons/addons/addons/mysql-cluster/8.0/chart/mysql-cluster/README.md

 This chart bootstraps a [MySQL](https://github.com/bitnami/containers/tree/main/bitnami/mysql) replication cluster deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-Bitnami charts can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.
+Drycc charts can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.

 ## Prerequisites